From Caligari to Hitler

 Edited and introduced by Leonardo Quaresima

-Siegfried Kracauer (1889-1966) was a film critic and independent film historian and theorist.
-He is the author of The Mass Ornament and A Theory of Film: The Redemption of Physical Reality, edited by Miriam Bratu Hansen (Princeton).
-Leonardo Quaresima is Professor of Film History and Criticism and Director of Cinema Studies at the University of Udine, Italy.
+Siegfried Kracauer (1889–1966) was a film critic and independent sociologist and theorist.
+He is the author of The Mass Ornament and Theory of Film (Princeton).
+Leonardo Quaresima is professor of film history and criticism and director of cinema studies at the University of Udine.